-How to gather data for your thesis
+How to collect data for your thesis

 The next step, after choosing a topic for your thesis and making sure it is crisp and ready, is gathering data.
 In this article, we will focus on how to effectively collect theoretical and empirical data.

 At this point in your academic life, you are already acquainted with the ways of finding potential references.
 Some obvious sources of theoretical material are journals, libraries, and online databases like Google Scholar, ERIC, or Scopus, or take a look at the top list of academic search engines (2021).
 Nevertheless, there are some hidden methods that can help you get the most out of your sources.

 Search for theses on your topic.
 This can help you see what other approaches have been taken and in what aspects they focused on.
 In addition, pay close attention to the list of references and follow the bread-crumbs back to the original theories and specialized authors.
 Both of these tips will help you gain a better insight into your topic.